roccons/HW-Blank-Bootstrap-Theme/readme.md

 This is a Starter theme for WordPress, using Bootstrap 5 and Sass, compiled with Laravel Mix.
 Its only purpose is to have a **fast and clean start** on the theme and website development without any default styling.
 Contributions are welcome!

 ### Main features
+* No predefined styles, that's why it's a blank theme.
+* Bootstrap styles are compiled from sass, along with your own styles, into a style.css file, using laravel-mix.
-* Bootstrap three-level reponsive menu ready to be used (TO-DO: restore selectors and multilevel behaviour).
+* Bootstrap reponsive menu.
 * Bootstrap pagination.
-* Bootstrap styles are compiled from sass, along with your own styles, into a style.css file, using laravel-mix.
 * If you use `npm run watch` Browser reloads automatically each time you edit a sass, js or php file..
 * Prettier and eslint to lint your code.
 * Avoids browser cache for style.css and scripts.js when updated.